Dr. John Wiesman

 Act with integrity

-John Wiesman was born and raised in the small mid-western town of Horicon, Wisconsin (population 3,000), and is the fifth of seven children of Lois and Leo.
+John Wiesman was born and raised in the small mid-western town of Horicon, Wisconsin, and is the fifth of seven children of Lois and Leo.
 He was raised Presbyterian and is now agnostic.
-He attended public schools through high school, hated physical education class as he was always picked last, loved swimming during the hot summers and playing tennis, and liked playing school and librarian in the basement of his home with his siblings and friends.
+He attended public schools through high school, hated physical education class as he was always picked last, loved swimming during the hot summers and playing tennis and liked playing school and librarian in the basement of his home with his siblings and friends.
 It was a simpler time when everyone left their doors unlocked and kids played outside all day without worry.

-He received his MPH in chronic disease epidemiology from Yale University.
+He earned his Master of Public Health (MPH) in chronic disease epidemiology from Yale University.
 It was during this time that John realized he is a gay man.
-Shortly after that, he met his now husband; they have been together for 35 years, married for 13, and chose not to have children.
-They reside in Durham, NC.
-HPM Professor John Wiesman and his husband Ted on a hike
+Shortly after that, he met his now late husband; they were together for 36 years, married for 15, and chose not to have children.
+John resides in Durham, NC.

 John has 30 years of governmental public health experience, working at four local health departments in Washington and Connecticut and a state health department.
 He started his public health career in Connecticut in 1986 and was in its first group trained to provide HIV counseling and testing services.
 John also worked at the University of Washington in the early 1990’s on a Back Pain Outcome Assessment research project.